crossbario/txaio-etcd/README.rst

         txaio.start_logging(level='info')
         react(main)

-The following snippets demonstrate the etcd3 features supported by txetcd3.
+The following snippets demonstrate the etcd3 features supported by txaioetcd.
 To run the snippets, use the boilerplate above.

 Getting values